iivvoo/sodfa/README.md

     $ bin/django runserver

-And view the magic happen using a browser at http://localhost:8000
+And view the magic happen using a browser at http://localhost:8000.
+Bypass the login screen (for now) using http://localhost:8000/direct